geeogi/async-python-lambda-template/README.md

 The Python modules will be installed inside a local `site-packages` directory maintained by the virtual environment.
 This will help to keep the project isolated from other Python projects on your machine.

+## Develop

+Update the existing scripts or add additional scripts to fit your requirements.
+Use the aiohttp and aiobotocore clients to perform concurrent I/O with `asyncio.gather`, `asyncio.as_completed` and async/await syntax.

 ## Run the tests

 This project uses `pytest` to run a suite of integration tests which are designed to run as much application code as possible while mocking the external HTTP and AWS calls.
-The tests use [aioresponses](https://github.com/pnuckowski/aioresponses) to mock async HTTP requests and the builtin module `unittest` to patch the aiobotocore module.
+The tests use [aioresponses](https://github.com/pnuckowski/aioresponses) to mock async HTTP requests and [unittest.mock](https://docs.python.org/3/library/unittest.mock.html) to patch the aiobotocore module.
 Run the tests:

 ```
 pytest